Porto in northern Portugal is home to Port wine and an old centre, which is a Unesco world heritage site.

 Livraria Lello: Lello Bookshop has been voted one of the most beautiful bookshops in the world.
 And yes, it’s rumoured to have inspired Harry Potter’s author, J.K.
 Rowling.
 To visit inside, you need to buy a ticket, which entitles you to a discount of the amount paid if you purchase a book from the store.
 It can get crowded, especially on weekends, so try to visit on weekdays.

 Serralves Park & Museum: The museum is worth a visit for the quality of the exhibitions in a beautiful 18-hectare (9-acre) park.

 Casa da Música: The Music House is another of Porto’s impressive contemporary buildings.
 Take a tour or go to a concert to enjoy the excellent acoustics.
-In the rooftop restaurant Casa da Música, sample signature dishes at friendly prices, accompanied by views of the city.
+In the rooftop restaurant, sample signature dishes at friendly prices, accompanied by views of the city.

 Feast of Saint John

-While Lisbon has a Feast of Saint Anthony, Porto has its own celebration of the city’s patron saint – Saint John, the patron saint of lovers.
+While Lisbon has a Feast of Saint Anthony, Porto has its own celebration – Feast of Saint John, the patron saint of lovers.
 Which is better?
-Of course, Porto locals claim the night of June 23 teaches the capital a thing or two about having fun.
+Of course, Porto locals claim the night of 23 June teaches the capital a thing or two about having fun.

 Porto’s large Avenida dos Aliados becomes a giant market place.
 All over Porto, there’s loud music, caldo verde (Portuguese cabbage soup), grilled sardines, sangria, beer, but Porto adds the creamy custard St John’s cake, washed down with a port.

 Offering your loved one a potted basil plant with a traditional poem is also part of Porto’s tradition.
 But different from Lisbon’s feast is Porto’s recent tradition (introduced in the 1960s) of hitting people with plastic hammers.
-Also different from Lisbon is the fireworks display at midnight above the port wine lodges on the opposite side of the Douro with thousand watching on Cais da Ribeira.
+Also, Lisbon doesn’t have a fireworks display, which happens at midnight above the port wine lodges on the opposite side of the Douro with thousand watching on Cais da Ribeira.

 But the night isn’t over yet.
 Jumping bonfires takes place west on the beach of Praia dos Ingleses at the Douro estuary.